 Beginner's guide to using an electric vehicle

-Are you considering joining the electric car movement, or have a new electric car on order?
 The world of electric vehicles (EV) can seem daunting – many different acronyms, strange terms and a different driving experience.

 Charging your Electric car at home

-Not only will they lead to lower running costs, but they'll also charge your car overnight whilst you sleep - It's like having your very own personal petrol station at home that automatically fills your car up with petrol.
+Not only will they lead to lower running costs, but they'll also charge your car overnight whilst you sleep - It's like having your very own personal fuel station at home that automatically fills your car up with petrol.

 When buying an electric car, it's worth considering whether you have space outside your home for a charger to replenish EV batteries, as this makes the ownership of an electric car much simpler.